UKPLab/cdcr-beyond-corpus-tailored/README.md

 # Cross-Document Event Coreference Resolution Beyond Corpus-Tailored Systems
-This repository contains the code for reproducing the results of our paper: *arXiv URL tba*
+This repository contains the code for reproducing the results of our paper: http://arxiv.org/abs/2011.12249

 It contains:
 - our cross-document event coreference resolution (CDCR) system implementation